Rachdyan/rachdyan.github.io/index.md

 - [In America - We Call This Place Our Home (Massachusetts)](https://www.youtube.com/watch?v=jzfcM_iO0FU)

 ---
-<center>© 2020 Khanh Tran.
+<center>© 2025 Rachdyan Naufal.
 Powered by Jekyll and the Minimal Theme.</center>